Flying Squad: Notable investigations (1990–present)

+In popular culture

 The Flying Squad's work was dramatised in the 1970s British television series The Sweeney, and two theatrically released feature film spin-offs, Sweeney! and Sweeney 2, starring John Thaw and Dennis Waterman.
-A further film adaptation, The Sweeney (starring Ray Winstone), was released in 2012.
+A further film adaptation, The Sweeney starring Ray Winstone, was released in 2012.

-A Monty Python sketch featured "Inspector Fox of the Light Entertainment Police, Comedy Division, Special Flying Squad", and "Inspector Thompson's Gazelle of the Programme Planning Police, Light Entertainment Division, Special Flying Squad."
+The Monty Python sketch "Argument Clinic" featured "Inspector Fox of the Light Entertainment Police, Comedy Division, Special Flying Squad", and "Inspector Thompson's Gazelle of the Programme Planning Police, Light Entertainment Division, Special Flying Squad."

 In an episode of the Thin Blue Line, Inspector Fowler expresses displeasure at the idea of the Flying Squad using his station for an investigation on the grounds that their members urinate inaccurately.
+It was also depicted in television shows Thief Takers in the 1990s and The Gold in the 2020s.

+The main protagonist in the second half of 2002 PlayStation 2 video game The Getaway is Frank Carter, a member of the Flying Squad.

+A three-part Netflix documentary film executive-produced by Guy Ritchie in 2025, The Diamond Heist, details the Squad’s Operation Magician in catching those involved in the failed 2000 Millennium Dome diamond heist.